 Ika no Sugata Fry (いかの姿フライ)

-It is Ika no Sugata Fry (いかの姿フライ) (Amazon.com) that we Japanese commonly have as an accompaniment for beer and other alcoholic drinks, together with Surume, Noshi-ika, and Saki-ika.
+It is “Ika no Sugata Fry (いかの姿フライ)” that we Japanese often have as a food accompaniment for beer and other alcoholic beverages, together with Surume, Noshi-ika, and Saki-ika.